-Analytics Cloud Dashboard JSON Overview
+Wave Analytics Dashboard JSON Overview 1

-View or Modify a Dashboard JSON File
+view or Modify a Dashboard JSON File 2)

-Dashboard JSON File Example
+Dashboard JSON File Example -

-Steps
+Steps ;)

-Static Steps
+Static Steps i

-Widgets
+Widgets •

-Widget Parameters Property Reference
+Widget Parameters Property Reference)

-Query
+Query)

 Query Example

-Bindings
+Compare Table Example 1

+Bindings)

 Selection Binding in a Static Step

 Bind a Static Filter and Group Selector to a Query

-Binding Operations
+Binding a Date Picker and Static Dates 42 Binding Operations 46

-Layouts
+Layouts)

 Use a Grid Layout for Your Dashboard

 Understanding Column, Row, and Cell Sizing in Grid Layouts

-Layouts Attribute Reference
+ayouts Attribute Reference

-ANALYTICS CLOUD DASHBOARD JSON OVERVIEW
+WAVE ANALYTICS DASHBOARD JSON OVERVIEW

-To create advanced dashboards in Analytics Cloud, typically you directly modify the JSON that defines a dashboard.
+Create advanced dashboards in Wave Analytics by modifying the JSON that defines a dashboard.
 The easiest way to design dashboards is to use the designer.
-However, to complete the following tasks, you must modify the dashboard's JSON file.
+However, you can further customize dashboards by editing their JSON files.

+Modify a dashboard's JSON file for tasks such as: